Mino

 Enhanced Journaling Tools (Pro)

-In the Daily Overview, there’s also a Compact Indicator option that shows a shorter line instead of a full-page one.
+In the Daily Overview, there’s also a Compact Mode option that shows a shorter line instead of a full-page one.

 If Quick Navigation is also enabled, you can tap any date in the mini calendar to jump directly to that day or week.